 That's what's at heart in our reading from Matthew's gospel, about the attempts to tempt Jesus, and his success at not yielding.
 "Then Jesus, returned from the Jordan, was led ..." it starts off, and isn't that always the way?
 Temptations seem to come the strongest just as things begin to go well.
 When a new career seems established, when finally one's financial situation seems to be positive for the first time, just when a relationship becomes comfortable, that's when temptation rears its ugly head, and so we can recognize Jesus' situation.
 Here he is, right at the beginning of his ministry, and the first significant thing that happens is quick series of devilish challenges!
-Right when he was the most vulnerable, before he even had a chance to catch his footing, or get his bearings, or however you want to express it, right then, first off, it's "testing, testing, 1-2-3".
-Looking for any chinks in his armour, or weak spots, that personification of evil called the tempter, the devil, Satan, probed to see if Jesus would be caught off guard, would be puffed up with his newly-declared status as Son of God and fall prey to those dangerous invitations.
+Right when he was the most vulnerable, before he even had a chance to catch his footing, or get his bearings, or however you want to express it, just as his role is affirmed he is tested.
+Looking to use his newly proclaimed power as a lever, that personification of evil called the tempter, the devil, Satan, probed to see if Jesus would be caught off guard, would be puffed up with his newly-declared status as Son of God and fall prey to those dangerous invitations.